5 reasons to go to the cinema in September 2023

 Ballywalter (22 September)

-Prasanna Puwanarajah may be known for his acting roles in Doctor Foster, The Crown and British Call My Agent! remake Ten Percent, but he’s clearly a man of many talents – his directorial debut Ballywalter is a touching tale anchored by charismatic performances from Seána Kerslak and Patrick Kielty.
+Prasanna Puwanarajah may be known for his acting roles in Doctor Foster, The Crown and British Call My Agent! remake Ten Percent, but he’s clearly a man of many talents – his directorial debut Ballywalter is a touching tale anchored by charismatic performances from Seána Kerslake and Patrick Kielty.
 Irish charm abounds in the bittersweet drama, written by Stacey Gregg, which follows a directionless unlicenced cab driver whose life is one day altered by one of her passengers.

 R.M.N.
 (22 September)